SaxsCode/windows-sync/README.md

 ## Configuration

-Create a `ftp_config.lua` file in your project root with the following structure:
+Create a `ftp_config.lua` file in your project root with the following structure manually or by using the command: `:Config`

 ```lua
 local server = {